The Poor Fund of the Worshipful Company of Fan Makers

 Alignment Factors:

-- Connection to Fan-Making or Technology: Organizations with links to traditional fan-making heritage or modern applications of fan technology (aerospace, HVAC, ventilation) have strong alignment with the Company's historical purpose.
+- Connection to Fan-Making or Technology: Organisations with links to traditional fan-making heritage or modern applications of fan technology (aerospace, HVAC, ventilation) have strong alignment with the Company's historical purpose.

 - London Focus: The Company explicitly states its grants benefit “some of the most disadvantaged people of London,” making geographic location a key factor.

-- Long-term Partnership Approach: The Company emphasizes developing “long-term relationships” rather than one-off grants, suggesting they prefer sustained engagement with beneficiaries.
+- Long-term Partnership Approach: The Company emphasises developing “long-term relationships” rather than one-off grants, suggesting they prefer sustained engagement with beneficiaries.

 - Engineering Education: Strong priority for supporting engineering students, particularly those studying thermal power, propulsion, or building services who demonstrate financial need and academic potential.

-- Disadvantaged Beneficiaries: Focus on organizations serving vulnerable populations including homeless individuals, children with terminal illnesses, people with learning disabilities, and economically disadvantaged communities.
+- Disadvantaged Beneficiaries: Focus on organisations serving vulnerable populations including homeless individuals, children with terminal illnesses, people with learning disabilities, and economically disadvantaged communities.

 What They Value:

-- Organizations that welcome site visits from liverymen
+- Organisations that welcome site visits from liverymen

 - Charities that can demonstrate impact in London communities

-- Educational programs that align with engineering and technical fields
+- Educational programmes that align with engineering and technical fields

 - Heritage preservation, particularly related to traditional crafts